ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 Building a full bootable image is a multi-step process.
-For a given target, the first step is to build binary packages for all packages needed by ChromiumOS using `build_packages`.
-If you look into the details of `build_packages`, you will see that it works by installing the `virtual/target-os` package into a target.
+For a given target, the first step is to build binary packages for all packages needed by ChromiumOS using `cros build-packages`.
+If you look into the details of `cros build-packages`, you will see that it works by installing the `virtual/target-os` package into a target.
 For example, to prepare to build an x86-generic image:

 ```bash
 emerge-amd64-generic -a virtual/target-os